-Case Reports in Internal Medicine is a peer-reviewed international journal dedicated to promoting scholarly exchange among teachers and researchers in the field of internal medicine.
-The journal is published semiyearly in both print and online versions by the Sciedu Press.
+Case Reports in Internal Medicine (CRIM) is a peer-reviewed international journal dedicated to promoting scholarly exchange among teachers and researchers in the field of internal medicine.
+The journal is published quarterly in both print and online versions by the Sciedu Press.

 Authors are encouraged to submit complete, unpublished, original, and full-length articles that are not under review in any other journals.
 The online version of the journal is free access and download.